Adult Neurology

 Child neurology

 Adult neurology residents spend one month each year on the child neurology service.
-During the R2 year experience, residents learn the fundamentals of child neurology on the pediatric neurohospitalist service.
-In the R3 year, residents rotate through the pediatric epilepsy service, and in the R4 year, through two weeks of subspecialty clinics and two weeks of neurology consultation in the neonatal intensive care nursery.
+During the R2 and R4 years, residents learn the fundamentals of child neurology by rotating two weeks on the pediatric neurohospitalist service and two weeks in clinic.
+In the R3 year, residents rotate through the pediatric epilepsy service.
 Teaching conferences including Journal Club, Pediatric Neuroradiology, and Pediatric Neurology Clinic Conference, are held weekly.

 Flexible residency: providing the opportunity to launch an academic career

-Many residents choose to enter our flexible residency program in which they spend 6 months in the R4 year learning to perform clinical or laboratory research, or develop skills with a focus on public health, global health, or becoming a master clinician or clinician-educator.
+Many residents choose to enter our flexible residency program in which they spend 6 months in the R4 year learning to perform clinical or laboratory research, or develop skills with a focus on public health or health equity, global health, or becoming a master clinician or clinician-educator.
 Residents also have the option of up to 5 additional elective months in lieu of flexible residency.